 When will the employee information be due back to IHA?

 The excel document will be due back to IHA on September 30, 2024.
 We will send email reminders about this closer to the due date.
 However, we do recommend that you will out the excel document as you select employees.

 Organizations that do not submit documentation on time may lose the opportunity to receive funding in the future.

 What can the funds be used for?

-The funds can be used toward education in one of the following areas; LPN, RN, medical technologist, surgical technologist or respiratory therapist.
+The funds can be used toward education in one of the following areas; RN, medical assistant, respiratory therapist, medical technician, surgical technician.
 Funds can be used to support tuition or books/supply costs.